 Instead of removing enamel from existing teeth so they can hold a dental bridge, a pair of dental implants can be used to hold a three- or four-crown bridge.
 The crowns on either end of the bridge attach to the implants, while the crowns in the center fill the gap in your smile.

-Whether you’re missing teeth in opposite sides of your mouth or in your entire arch, a series of implants can be placed to hold a larger, implant-retained denture, whether it’s full or partial in nature.
+Whether you’re missing teeth on opposite sides of your mouth or an entire arch, a series of implants can be placed to hold a full or partial implant denture.
 We can even place a temporary denture the same day as your implant surgery through the All-on-4 treatment.